tabarra/txAdmin/docs/recipe.md

 ## Meta Data
 The recipe accepts the following default meta data:
+- Engine specific meta data *(optional)*:
+  - `$engine`: The recipe's target engine version.
+  - `$minFxVersion`: The minimum required FXserver version for this recipe.
+  - `$onesync`: The required onesync value to be set after deployment.
+Supports only `off`, `legacy`, `on` - just as FXServer.
+- General tags *(strongly-recommended)*:
   - `name`: The short name for your recipe.
 Recommended to be under 24 characters.
   - `version`: The version of your recipe.
   - `author`: The short name of the author.
 Recommended to be under 24 characters.
   - `description`: A single or multiline description for your recipe.
 Recommended to be under 256 characters.
 On YAML you can use multiline strings in many ways, for more information check https://yaml-multiline.info.

 ## Context Variables